bbauska/meta-react-basics/README.md

 This file is there to ensure the npm tracks all the modules installations properly.

-As a general rule, it\'s better to leave these files where they are for the moment as they are required for the app to function.
+As a general rule, it&apos;s better to leave these files where they are for the moment as they are required for the app to function.

 You should now be able to explain the default folder structure of a